lbrabec/packager_dashboard/README.md

 If browser didn't open, go to [http://localhost:3000](http://localhost:3000)

-If you are running Oraculum on different machine or using production one, change `API` accordingly in `public/env.js`
+If you are running Oraculum yourself or using other than production one, change `API` accordingly in `public/env.js`